Safinahmedhasan/L2-B2-assignment-02/README.md

    - server install and setup config and app .
    - then some error handling package.json added some file .

-2. now all done.
+2. Now all done.
    - start to: npm run start:dev

-# :+1: Thank You to View My Profile
+## :+1: Thank You to View My Profile